 Just read Jane Mayer’s excellent New Yorker piece on the Koch Brothers from 2010.
 The Koch Brothers have done more harm to the world’s environment and America’s democracy than any two individuals ever.
 They deserve a fate worst than death.
 Prostate cancer wasn’t horrible enough for David Koch.
 A good old public Medieval disemboweling, castration, hanging, and quartering would have been better.

 He died being worth over $42 billion.
 How many billions of humans will suffer from the environmental calamities that this bastard and his even more vile older brother Charles helped to create by spending a good part of their fortune to block even the mention of the word “Global Warming,” let alone how many politicians they bought to keep our government from acting even the least bit sensible and proactive?
-Yeah, you’re worth all that money and your asshole still rotted out.
+How many poor American children will starve or go without adequate health care because of this so-called “libertarian” tax cut advocate?
 And your legacy will be that you were a gigantic, vile, evil, useless piece of shit exiting the asshole of hell.
+Yeah, you’re worth all that money and your asshole still rotted out, you fucking creep.

 Surrealist vs Realist Progressives